Yesterday, when I saw on Instagram that it was International Women’s Day, I thought about what that means to me for a while.

 We act out of our identity.
 If we, as women, know who we are (we are adopted; we are heirs; we are beloved; we are ambassadors; we are fellow citizens and members of the household of God; we are led in triumphal procession; we call out ‘Abba, Father’ to the Majesty on high; He has given us His Spirit; Jesus had made us His own- do I need to keep going?) because we know who Jesus is (He is the cornerstone, the radiance of His glory, the heir of all things, the creator of the world, the upholder of the universe, the Lamb of God, the King of Kings, the Alpha and the Omega-I can keep going here too!), everyone wins.
 This isn’t about women winning, although women will win.
 Men will win too.

 Men will win in marriage because men need an equal, a counterpart to journey through life with them.
 I want to raise my boys to marry women who challenge them.
 I want them to marry women who will encourage them in their faith, spur them on when they want to quit, take risks with them, dream with them.

 Families will win because families need wives and mothers who know and love God.
-We need women to champion their husbands, to mother with grace and firmness, to be the glue of the family, to shepherd and nourish the souls in the home.
+We need women to champion their husbands, to mother with grace and firmness, to shepherd and nourish the souls in the home.